agora-org/agora/README.md

 # `foo`

-`foo` serves the contents of a local directory, serving file listings and downloads over HTTP.
+`foo` serves the contents of a local directory, providing file listings and downloads over HTTP.
 For example, you can point it at a directory full of PDFs, allowing users to browse and view PDFs in their web browser.

 ## Running